fpereiro/gotoB/readme.md

 ### Updating the page when the store changes

 gotoв provides `B.view`, a function for creating views that automatically update themselves when the store changes.
-To make the app more understandable (and efficient), views can depend on a specific part of the store, instead of depending on the whole thing.
-This means that if a view depends on a part X of the store, then if Y is modified, the view will remain unchanged.
+To make the app more understandable (and efficient), views can depend on a specific part of the store, instead of depending on the whole state.
+This means that if a view depends on a part X of the store, then if Y is modified (and Y is not contained inside X, nor X inside Y), the view will remain unchanged.

 Let's see an example: